Are You Perspicacious?

 The objective of GAMIjectors or Continental position-tuned injectors is to get each cylinder to peak at the same FF, resulting in a spread of 0.5 GPH or less.
 In this case, we have three pairs.
 They happen to be paired from the front of the engine to the back of the engine.
 (5 and 6 are in the front on Continentals.)
 We don’t know if that’s coincidence or a contributing factor to the MIF (maintenance-induced failure).
 In a scenario where positioned-tuned injectors got placed into the wrong cylinders you’d expect to see more random results than these three pairs.
 But that’s what happened.
 Once the injectors were matched with the correct cylinders the airplane could run LOP in cruise again.

-Next is an RV 4 powered by a Lycoming IO-360 with data from a JPI 350 with a 1 second sample rate.
+Next is an RV 4 powered by a Lycoming IO-360 and data from a JPI 350 with a 1 second sample rate.
 Cursor is off to the left to keep it out of the way.
 This is one trip around the pattern beginning at the 13 minute mark.

 Rather than summarize the symptom, here it is in our client’s words —